jeroensmink98/tfprivate/README.md

 # Terraform Private Registry API

-A self-hosted, open source Terraform registry API that implements the Terraform Registry Protocol for hosting and managing private modules.
-Inspired by the lack of a straightforward solution to self-host a private registry, this project aims to provide a simple, configurable alternative that runs on your own infrastructure.
+A self-hosted, open source Terraform registry API that implements the Terraform Registry Protocol for hosting and managing private modules on Azure Blob Storage.
+Inspired by the lack of a straightforward solution to self-host a private registry.

 ```mermaid
 graph LR